r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 clang-ASAN, clang-UBSAN:
-Using clang 16.0.1 built with libc++/libcxxabi as the default C++ library, and gfortran 12.2.
-(Older results with clang 15.)
+Using clang 16.0.3 built with libc++/libcxxabi as the default C++ library, and gfortran 13.1.
+(Older results with clang 15 and gfortran 12.)
 [For a version built to default to libstdc++ (as shipped by Debian/Ubuntu), add -stdlib=libc++ to the CXX line and install the libc++-dev package.]